Carl Sandburg High School: History

 No sooner was the new addition occupied, when, in the autumn of 1958, the school board issued a bond referendum to raise over US$1 million to further expand the school, and to purchase property for the site of a future high school.
 This second addition, finished for the 1960–61 school year, included ten new classrooms, a new library (the old library was subdivided to make new classrooms) and the school's first swimming pool.

 The next bond issue came in 1966; this time a US$3.5 million request from the electorate to finance additions at Sandburg and its now sister school, Stagg High School.
 As a result, Sandburg saw more science laboratories as well as rooms for art, music, and industrial arts training.

 The first time Carl Sandburg visited Carl Sandburg High School in his home state of Illinois he was mistaken for a homeless man off the street and promptly ordered to leave the premises.
 School officials quickly learned their mistake.
 Sandburg, it is said, was gracious and extremely considerate through the whole thing.
 When Carl Sandburg died in 1967, the school's choir performed at the official memorial tribute, held at the Chicago Public Library.

+The school is and has been in Palos Township.
+In 2001 the Village of Orland Park had not yet annexed the school.
+The village's Community Development Committee stated that year that if District 230 permits the village to annex Sandburg, the village would also annex the alternative school Willow Grove School, operated by the same district.
+A plan was developed that would allow Orland Park to annex the school.
+In 2001 talks broke off, but later that year, talks were revived.
+The school district submitted a new petition to have both schools annexed.
+Sandburg was associated with Orland Park, even though it was not yet in the village limits.
+Southtown Star columnist Alan Macey was in favor of the annexation.

+In May 2002, the school district sent a formal petition to have both schools annexed.
+In August 2002, the village board agreed to annex both Sandburg and Willow Grove.
+The annexation meant that the school district could use the village police for free instead of having to pay for coverage.